 Anytime we venture into the backcountry, efficiency becomes a major issue.
 How well is your backpack packed?
 Did you bring unnecessary gear or clothing?
 Are you prepared to deal with unpredictable weather or other situations?
-Is your camping sleep system able to meeting your changing needs?
+Is your camping sleep system able to meeting your variable needs?

 Layering Is The Solution